-OBJECTIVE PERSONALITY EVALUATION Percequisites: completion of 3750:400/500, 3750:420/520, and 3750:750 or 5600:645 or permission.
+714 OBJECTIVE PERSONALITY EVALUATION Perequisites: completion of 3750:400/500, 3750:420/520, and 3750:750 or 5600:645 or permission.
 Study of the development, administration, and interpretation of objective instruments for personality assessment (MMPI, CPI, MBTI, 16 PF and selected additional inventories).

-715 RESEARCH DESIGN IN COUNSELING I 3 credits Prerequisite: doctoral residency or permission.
+715 RESEARCH DESIGN IN COUNSELING I rerequisite: doctoral residency or permission.
 Study of research designs, evaluation procedures and review of current research.